Some drinks in life are free. How I managed to get £35 of free drinks (and you can too)

 Caffé Nero free hot drink (norm up to £2.75)

-From midday every Tuesday, smartphone users can get a free hot drink from the O2 Priority Moments app.
-Three mobile customers can also get free coffee rewards via its Wuntu app.
-See MSE Kelvin's Free coffee, pizza & cinema tickets blog for more info on Wuntu.
+Secondly, from midday every Tuesday or Wednesday, smartphone users can get a free hot or cold drink from the O2 Priority app.
+Three mobile and Vodafone customers can often get free coffee via its rewards apps.

 Greggs free hot drink (norm up to £2)

-Greggs offers a free regular-sized hot drink if you download and register its app.
+Greggs offers a free regular-sized hot drink the first time you download its app and register.

 Other ways to blag a free drink

-Ask a friend to buy your drink in Wetherspoon's
+Ask a friend to buy your drink in Wetherspoon

 Buy me a coffee